- Verbredende minor

-Week 1 – Understanding crime and criminology; perspectives on criminalization
+Week 1 Understanding crime and criminology

-Foundations of criminology: biology and choice; psychological theories
+Foundations of criminology: biology and choice

-Group project due
+Group paper due

 The readings for this course:

-• Journal articles and media sources to be distributed on Canvas.
+- Journal articles and media sources to be distributed on Canvas.

-It is highly recommended to buy a copy of the book.
 All journal articles, videos, media sources, and Powerpoint presentations will be made available for download on Canvas.